 i) I am referring to the simplified version used for political discourse purposes, which are a series of myths and narratives; for example, “government intervention is always bad” and the market is “infinitely wise”.

 ii) If assumptions are explicit and neoclassical economics attempts to make predictions, then it at least deserves to be in the category of science.
 The question should always be how well does it do its job and not framed in absolute terms.

 iiI) Homo economicus is a model for how man makes decisions regarding his needs and wants.
-The exact definition is a human agent whom is consistently rational, narrowly self-interested, and who pursue there subjectively-defined ends optimally.
+The exact definition is a human agent who is consistently rational, narrowly self-interested, and who pursues their subjectively-defined ends optimally.

 iv) Actually, we reason neither deductively nor inductively but through inference.
 In fact, deduction and induction are human inventions that just so happen to have utility.
 There is no such thing as “universal logic.”

 v) I have argued that the “invisible hand” is more of a rhetorical device to promote neoliberalism policies than it is an economic insight.
 I don’t want to, however, give the impression that it has no value because economists have given it utility.